Residence permit: Applying for other family members to join Germans

 Note:

-In certain cases, fee reductions or exemptions may be considered (for example, for persons entitled to asylum or recognized refugees).
-Lower fees may apply for Turkish citizens.
+In certain cases, fee reductions or exemptions may be available (for example, for persons entitled to asylum or recognized refugees).
+Lower fees may apply to Turkish nationals.

 Forms, information sheets, links